DOAJ/doaj/cms/pages/apply/guide.md

 - Each article must be available as an individual, full-text article
   - one unique URL per article
   - HTML or PDF, as a minimum
+- Journals that include intrusive advertising will not be accepted
+- DOAJ does not approve of the use of Impact Factors.
+However, we acknowledge that the only official Impact Factor is that created by Clarivate.
+Journals must not display Impact Factors/similar rankings from any other service
+- The website does not need to be in English.
+If the site is available in multiple languages the information provided must be the same in all languages.

 The following information must be available online, and easily accessible from the journal homepage: